 Me: I just re-read: What?
 “Op on Friday”!?
 Ouch!
 Hope all goes well.
 As a dedicated coward I will cross fingers and hope you’re well and that I never land up there.
 Note to self: Walk slower.
 Especially near bridges or mud.

 Mariette:That’s quite something beating De Wet at something sport-related.
 What was it?
 Think hard!!
 Strange that you weren’t competitive.
 You were good at a few things.
 Mind you, I wasn’t competitive in sport either.
 Academically yes.
+(Yes, indeed!
+Mariette ended up top-of-the hele-Vrystaat in the matric 1972 results!)
 Just wanted to do my own thing sport-wise.
 But I did want to join Sheila and them in first team swimming.
 Not for competitive reasons.
 They simply were a fun crowd.

 Even though I was in the first team tennis, there was never much FUN among us lot.
 Actually got bored with tennis.
 The car accident gave me a reason to stop without being seen as a drip.
 Team members I remember were De Wet, Fluffy, you, Scottie or was it Blikkies?
 Elsie, Ina, I think, me and Noeline?
 Can’t remember a single fun thing, even when we took bus trips to all those mal rock n rollin’ places.
 Ha ha.
 Maybe getting some free koeksisters 🙂